michardy/blog/content/2020-04-04_graalvm_and_rust.md

 It Runs!

 ### Conclusions
-While, with the exception of patching out `fshl`, the modifications above may seem relativly simple, creating this example proved distinctly more complicated.
+While, with the exception of patching out `fshl`, the modifications above may seem relatively simple, creating this example proved distinctly more complicated.
 Before writing this post, I attempted running 3 different web libraries: Rocket, Gotham, and Iron.
 Gotham generated invalid IR.
 Rocket (after removing ring) crashed Graal with a long stack trace.